shtrausslearning/Python-Snippets/Feature Importance/README.md

 ### Combined Feature Importance Evaluation

 <sub>
 - We often are interested in the contribution features have in models or a formulated relation of features to a target variable, for example we might look at the correlation to the target variable of features and remove highly correlated features.
-The full list of those used in the following function are visible in the figure below.
+The full list of those used in the following function are visible in the figure below. <br>
-- Due to the subjective nature of feature importance evaluations of various methods, we may find it useful to visualise them together.
+- Due to the subjective nature of feature importance evaluations of various methods, we may find it useful to visualise them together. <br>
 - The following simple code combines the most common approaches and gives them equal weighting and is normalised.
-Larger scores indicate more contribution in each individual evaluation.
+Larger scores indicate more contribution in each individual evaluation. <br>
 - The nature of Plotly's interative plots, allows us to compare any combination of methods & visualise the feature importance.
 </sub>